Credit Reporting Policy

 We will confirm receipt of your complaint within seven days along with the time frame we require to investigate your complaint and provide you with a response.
 We will endeavour to respond as quickly as possible, and will generally do so within 30 days of receiving your complaint.

 If the breach is considered to be serious, the CEO may escalate the complaint internally within Mortgage Express.

 If we do not respond within 30 days or if following our response you are still not satisfied, then you may contact external bodies that deal with privacy complaints, including our external dispute resolution service provider or the Office of the Australian Information Commissioner.

 More information about your rights and our obligations in connection with your personal information and credit data are available from the Office of the Australian Information Commissioner at www.oaic.gov.au.

 16. Contact information

-You may contact our General Manager if you require further information about the ways we manage your credit data or other personal information.
+You may contact our CEO if you require further information about the ways we manage your credit data or other personal information.

 31 Amy Johnson Place, Eagle Farm, Queensland 4009